 Multi-Factor Authentication (MFA)

 Passwords alone are no longer sufficient to protect sensitive systems.
 MFA provides an additional verification step, such as a one-time code or biometric check, making it much harder for attackers to gain unauthorized access.
-Even if login credentials are stolen during a phishing attack, MFA can stop intruders from gaining access to sensitive systems such as electronic chart display and information systems (ECDIS) or fleet management platforms.
+Even if login credentials are stolen during a phishing attack, MFA can stop intruders from gaining access to sensitive systems.

 Incident response planning